 The current schedule for the mission, as of October 2018, is as follows:

 PLATO was formally adopted by ESA in June 2017.

-Current efforts of the PSM Office are focused on
+Current efforts of the PSM are focused on

-- Definition of scientific test cases for evaluating the performance of the onboard data processing
+- Double-checking our evaluation of the performance of the onboard data processing

 - Configuration management